Pieter Huistra: Managerial career

 On 30 May 2012, he was announced as new head coach of recently relegated 2012–13 Eerste Divisie club De Graafschap, with the goal to bring his new club back to the top flight.
 In his first season with a complete new team, he won a stage title and was named manager of the month.
 In the play offs for promotion the team lost in the second round against Roda JC.
 The directors rewarded his work with a contract renewal.
 In the second season, Huistra got into a conflict with a small part of the fans and was fired on 24 December 2013.

-On 3 December 2014, he was appointed as the Technical Director of the Indonesian football association, PSSI.
+On 3 December 2014, he was appointed as the technical director of the Indonesian football association, PSSI.

 On 7 May 2015, he was called to become the interim head coach of the Indonesia national team for 2018 World Cup qualifiers and 2019 Asian Cup qualifiers.
-Unfortunately, a month later FIFA banned Indonesia to take part because of political interference.
+However, a month later FIFA banned Indonesia from taking part because of political interference.

 In January 2016, Huistra became head coach of Japanese club Iwaki FC.
 Under supervision of Dome corporation, he became the technical leader of the new start up club.
 The first season the club won several regional and national trophies.

 On 31 March 2017, he was appointed as technical advisor of Slovak champion AS Trenčín until end of season.
 He left the club shortly after to join Pakhtakor Tashkent in Uzbekistan, initially as an assistant to Shota Arveladze.
 Together with Arveladze, they led the club from eight to third place and qualified for the AFC Champions League.
 The season after, Pakhtakor ended in second place and reached the Cup final.
 In December 2018, the Uzbek club renewed the contracts of all the technical staff for a year.